IRS Forms

 • Form 8995 computes the Section 199A Qualified Business Income (QBI) Deduction for taxpayers below the income threshold for complex wage and property limitations.

-• Who uses Form 8995: Individual taxpayers with income from sole proprietorships, S corporations, partnerships, trusts, or estates whose taxable income is below the threshold ($182,050 single / $364,200 MFJ for 2023 – check current year amounts).
+• Who uses Form 8995: Individual taxpayers with income from sole proprietorships, S corporations, partnerships, trusts, or estates whose taxable income, before the QBI deduction, is at or below the threshold ($197,300 single / $394,600 MFJ for 2025).

 • Taxpayers with income above the threshold use the more complex Form 8995-A, which includes wage and capital limitations.

-• Key pitfall: Specified service trades or businesses (SSTBs) are phased out of the deduction entirely above the income threshold – this must be analyzed before computing the deduction.
+• Key pitfall: Specified service trades or businesses (SSTBs) begin to phase out above the income threshold and are fully disallowed only once taxable income exceeds threshold + phase-in range ($494,600 MFJ; $247,300 others for 2025) – this must be analyzed before computing the deduction.

-• The deduction is up to 20% of qualified business income, but is also limited to 20% of taxable income less net capital gain.
+• The deduction is up to 20% of qualified business income, but is also limited to 20% of taxable income less net capital gain (increased by any qualified dividends).

 • SOP tip: Flag every S-Corp and partnership K-1 at intake for QBI-relevant fields – especially the Box 17 (Code V) and Box 20 (Code Z) amounts that feed Form 8995 directly.